-Meet the Puppy That Launched a $2.3 Million Pet Care Empire
+Meet Mercedes.
+The Yorkie That Inspired a $2.3 Million Pet Service Kingdom

 by Burt Helm, Senior Contributing Writer at Inc.com

 Dan J. Barton was running a World Gym franchise.
 Then he met the doggie of his dreams–and found the idea for a smashingly successful business.

 Her name is Mercedes.
 How much time do you have?

 She was the first dog they brought out at the pet store.
 The one I fell in love with.
 She’s a Yorkie.
 “How much?”
 I asked.
 “Oh, just $28 a month,” they said.
 Who can say no to $28 a month for a puppy?
 Turned out it was for 60 months.
 I actually agreed to pay $38 a month so I could get accessories–lots of them.

 That day, I bought her dog dishes, clothes, food, leather carrying cases, collars of all sizes.
 I bought her a pink leather bomber jacket.
 When they said she might outgrow it, I bought it in three more sizes.
 It’s been love ever since.

 When Mercedes was 4 years old, we moved close to Palm Springs, California.
 I’d agreed to take a corporate job at a nearby World Gym.
 But when we got there, I could not find a pet groomer who lived up to my expectations.
 I just wanted a place that was clean and friendly, and that didn’t smell like, well, wet dog.